alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 ---
-title: 'Considerations When Passing Functions to Event Handlers'
+title: 'Considerations When Passing Class Methods to Event Handlers'
 date: '2019-03-06'
 ---